DataDog/integrations-core/kubernetes_state_core/README.md

 - Be notified about Kubernetes failovers and events.

 This check supersedes the legacy `kubernetes_state` check.
-Unlike the legacy check, it doesn’t require any stand-alone `kube-state-metrics` deployment.
+Unlike the legacy check, it doesn't require any stand-alone `kube-state-metrics` deployment.

 ## Setup